csiro-data-school/statistical-modelling/_episodes/02-models.md

 Experimental question  ?
 Delta not equal to 0.

+Overall goal: we have some data, what is signal what is noise?

+The t-test is an example of a siple model, where:

+OUtcome measure: continuous variable
+Experimental factor: On factor: 2 conditions
+Blocking factor = Data Structure (none)

+Introduce t-statistic.

+Image: whcih set of data shows greater evidence that New > Standard?

 ## Repositories on GitHub

 Our lessons are stored in Git repositories (or "repos") on GitHub.